-Kern laser systems can be equipped with our innovative pulsed laser technology which allows for accurate cutting of sheet metal.
-Commonly cut metals include stainless steel, mild steel and aluminum.
+Kern’s CO2 and Fiber laser systems can be equipped with innovative metal cutting technology.
+The metal cutting option allows for accurate cutting of sheet metals like stainless steel, mild steel, aluminum, copper and brass.

 The Automatic Focusing Height Follower, developed by Kern Laser Systems, is one of the key elements for optimal metal cutting.
 The cutting nozzle is controlled by a capacitance sensor and z-axis motor.
 The gap between the metal being cut and the cutting nozzle can be be adjusted until the desired beam focus is obtained.
 As the cutting process begins, the height follower will track the surface of the metal and adjust the nozzle in the z axis maintaining a constant focus point while the metal is being cut.